drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Cimetidine has a Folded Conformation

-As revealed by X-ray analyses, cimetidine exists in a folded conformation, favored by the formation of an intra-molecular hydrogen bond between a nitrogen atom of the imidazole and a N-H group of the side chain.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/cimetidine-has-folded-conformation-bf4e408b'><i class='fa fa-play' aria-hidden='true'></i></button>As revealed by X-ray analyses, cimetidine exists in a folded conformation, favored by the formation of an intra-molecular hydrogen bond between a nitrogen atom of the imidazole and a N-H group of the side chain.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer